Diners angry about masks and other coronavirus rules prompt training for restaurant workers

 He says one of the most effective techniques has been asking customers to help out in a difficult time.
 Instead of disagreeing with their customers’ anti-mask stance, he says, some servers and owners have defused potentially fraught situations by appealing to their patrons’ sympathy for struggling businesses hit hard by the virus.

-“They’ll say, ‘You might disagree with face masks, and that’s your right, but even though might hate the government, I need you to help me stay open,’” he says.
+“They’ll say, ‘You might disagree with face masks, and that’s your right, but even though you might hate the government, I need you to help me stay open,’” he says.
 “Some people just want to be listened to, and they want to be part of the solution.”

 More from Voraciously: